lsw4cq/SQL-Project/starting_with_data.md

     referraltotal / totalrevenueformonth * 100 AS referralpercent, directtotal,
     directtotal / totalrevenueformonth * 100 AS directpercent, paidadstotal,
     paidadstotal / totalrevenueformonth * 100 AS paidadspercent, organictotal,
-    organictotal / totalrevenueformonth * 100 AS organicpercent
+    organictotal / totalrevenueformonth * 100 AS organicpercent,
+	displaytotal / totalrevenueformonth * 100 AS displaypercent,
+    affiliatestotal / totalrevenueformonth * 100 AS affiliatespercent,
+    othertotal / totalrevenueformonth * 100 AS otherpercent
 FROM monthlytotals
 ORDER BY year, month;